DISIC/politique-de-contribution-open-source/ouverture.en.md

 ### Default permission to contribute a new project under the licenses listed by the decree

 The state is not intended to be a software editor.
-Apart from the three exceptions of the digital Republic law for which you can contact the support e-mail address in case of question, there is no prior authorization required from DINSIC.
+Apart from the three exceptions of the Law for a Digital Republic for which you can contact the support e-mail address in case of question, there is no prior authorization required from DINSIC.
 However, please refer to your supervisor before publishing a new project in your organization's account.